veltman/learninglunches/commandline/README.md

 	/files/videos$ rm video.mp4

-This will delete video.mp4 from the current directory.
+This will delete the file `video.mp4` from the current directory.
 But you would get the same result from:

 	/files/videos$ rm /files/videos/video.mp4

-This will delete video.mp4 from the /files/videos/ directory, which happens to be the current directory.
+This will delete `video.mp4` from the /files/videos/ directory, which happens to be the current directory.

-These two commands will not have the same result if you are in a different directory:
+These same two commands will not have the same result if you are in a different directory:

 	/files/text$ rm video.mp4
 	(This will try to delete the file video.mp4 from the 'text' subdirectory instead, because that's the current directory)